leo-cavalcante/crimes-in-chicago/README.md

 4. **Hypothesis Testing**: to test statistically significant events.
 5. **Linear Regression using OLS (Ordinary Least Squares)**: to predict crimes happening in a given date with known circonstances.
 6. **Assumptions testing**: verification of the assumptions for the OLS model.
+7. **Presentation**: slides construction and oral presentation to our Ironhack Cohort.

 ## Organization